 - Most interior designers would recommend focusing on the living area to be used as a makeshift office simply because there’s enough room to spare for any clients and customers.
 Have a few walled separations that would make the room feel even more professional.

 - Simply arrange and align the home furniture and replace it with some nature styled metallic finishes.
-Stick to colours like black, grey and white and avoid adding too many details that would make the room feel a little too personal.
+Innovative ideas for office interiors stick to colours like black, grey and white and avoid adding too many details that would make the room feel a little too personal.

 - You might have to think about investing in some shelves and filing cabinets to accommodate new documents.